 To add a defined tag, you must have permissions to use the tag namespace.

 For more information, see Resource Tags.

-- Select the region where the cluster is located.
+- In the Environment details section, select the region where the cluster is located.

 - Select the compartment in which the cluster is located.

 Select an OKE cluster.
 You can select either a public or a private cluster.